 - Broken/Fractured Bones – recovering from broken or fractured bones is a long and painful process and often involves rehabilitation.
 In some cases, victims need to undergo surgical procedures to mend bones before they heal improperly.

-Car Accident Lawyer in Arlington Serving DFW
+Car Accident Attorney in Arlington TX & Columbia SC

 Negligent drivers are responsible for thousands of injuries a day in the Dallas/Fort Worth Metroplex.
 If you’re a victim and you have mounting medical bills, are unable to return to work, and are facing an uncooperative insurance company, you need a car accident attorney who will represent you.
 Contact Branch & Dhillon, P.C. and let us focus on getting you a financial recovery while you focus on recovering physically.